 A fortnight ago, November 2014, I spent a couple of days in Kaikoura doing a bit of fishing.
 Though I travelled around I spend the nights camped by the sea at Hapuku, near Mangamaunu, about 15km north of Kaikoura.

 Incredibly the wind-speed was still ramping up even more!
-My campervan was now bouncing on its suspension.
-Fortunately I had parked with the rear of the vehicle facing into the wind.
+My campervan was now bouncing violently up and down on its suspension.
+Fortunately, I had parked with the rear of the vehicle facing into the wind.
 “At least I’m not parked side-on,” I thought to myself.

 The howling wind continued at full force for almost an hour before there was any perceptible reduction in its force gauged by the amount my camper was rocking up and down, and from side to side!
 During this time I must admit my life did flash before me!
 I vowed that if I made it out of there alive I’d never park in such an exposed position ever again.
 At one stage I was certain the whole van was going to be blown out to sea!

 Eventually, the wind did drop and the crisis was over.
 I started the engine and headed south for Kaikoura.
 It would have been little more than an hour or so since I had witnessed and photographed, those tables and chairs cartwheeling out to sea.

 About 5km down the road I came across the scene of an accident with police and fire service in attendance.
 A large, full size, campervan was upside-down in a ditch on the side of the road.
 Obviously a victim of the earlier frightful northwester.
 I hoped the occupants were wearing their seatbelts and had got out ok.

 I later learnt over the radio that several campervans had been tipped over along the coast both north and south of Kaikoura Peninsula.